 The injection treatment can be painful and quite expensive.
 In the past, low-risk dogs diagnosed as Class I could instead be treated long-term with ivermectin-based heartworm preventive products usually in a pill form.
 It won’t kill the adults but will sterilize them so they can’t reproduce, and shortens their lifespan.
 It kills the immature stages of the parasite.
 These dogs remain heartworm positive over a two-year period, and symptoms can get worse until the adult worms eventually die of old age.
 Your veterinarian can best advise you about your dog’s treatment.

-UPDATE!
 As of August 2013, the experts recommend against using heartworm preventative medications like Ivermectin in a “slow-kill” method because it may encourage drug-resistance in the heartworm, and so make it more difficult to successfully treat or protect dogs.
-That's due in part because ss many as 20 percent of dogs infected with heartworms continue to have circulating microfilariae for at least a year or longer when receiving monthly treatment.
+That's due in part because as many as 20 percent of dogs infected with heartworms continue to have circulating microfilariae for at least a year or longer when receiving monthly treatment.
 When they mature and reproduce, they can potentially spread more drug-resistant parasites.
-Therefore, the currently preferred method remains adulticide treatment--drugs to kill off the adult heartworm.
+Therefore, the currently preferred method remains adulticide treatment—drugs to kill off the adult heartworm.

 However, the current recommendation stands regarding pre-treating with Ivermectin for two months to kill the microfilariae before treating with melarsomine to kill adult worms.
 This, along with Doxycycline (an antibiotic) and maybe a steroid-type medication, helps reduce the risk of lung damage complications that can be associated with dead worms.
 Your veterinarian will have the latest information for your pet.

 The changes in treatment won't make any difference to prevention protocols.
 It is much easier and less expensive to prevent heartworm disease in your puppy.
-According to Dr. Wallace Graham, president of the American Heartworm Society, puppies should begin preventatives at six to eight weeks of age.
+According to Dr. Wallace Graham, former president of the American Heartworm Society, puppies should begin preventatives at six to eight weeks of age.
 For pups six months old or older that haven't been on preventative, a heartworm test should be given before starting medication and the dog tested six months later to be sure there are no parasites.
 Annual tests thereafter ensure your puppy stays healthy.
 Although some geographic regions like the southern states and Mississippi Delta region have a higher incidence of heartworms, the disease has been found in all fifty states.

 There are several heartworm preventive medications available, some in chewable tablets and others combined with flea or other parasite preventive products as a spot-on treatment.
 Ask your veterinarian to recommend the best option for your puppy.